creativenucleus/jamuary-2025-www/content/blog/intro.md

 This is the prelude post, here to get you up and running.
 I'm hoping it might be useful for future reference too.

-Subsequent posts will be code tricks...
+Subsequent posts will be shorter, and focused on code...
 I promise!

 ## TIC-80